Annual General Meetings (AGM)

 - Matters arising from the minutes

-- A report from the Treasurer, including a review of income and expenditure against the budget agreed with BCS HQ for the past year and an explanation of next year’s budget request.
+- A report from the Treasurer, including a review of income and expenditure against the budget agreed with BCS Swindon for the past year and an explanation of next year’s budget request.

 - Election of Chair, Treasurer and committee members